pollins/csci-5448/README.md

 Project is contained in the "proj" package, main method is contained in Zoo.java.
 Run with `java -jar Zoo.jar`

 ## Assumptions
-It is assumed that all felines will have an equal probability of doing anything, i.e., will not listen to the Zookeeper's commands.
+It is assumed that all felines will have an equal probability of sleeping, roaming, or making noise, i.e., will not listen to the Zookeeper's commands.

 Also, it's assumed that a "zoo of animals" implies that Zoo is itself supposed to be a collection.